GhostyJade/MarkPad/README.md

-# MarkPad
+# MarkDoc
-MarkPad - A Markdown Notepad
+MarkDoc - A Markdown Notepad